supervisely-ecosystem/copy-image-tags-to-objects/README.md

 2. Define the name of result project
 3. Choose how to resolve conflicts with existing tags: skip existing tag, replace it or raise error
 4. Choose what tags have to be copied
-5. Select classes: tags are assigned to all objects of selected classes, objects of ther classes will be copied without changes
+5. Select classes: tags are assigned to all objects of selected classes, objects of other classes will be copied without changes
-6. Ouptut section: after you press `Run` button, progress will appear.
+6. Output section: after you press `Run` button, progress will appear.
 Then result project will be displayed.
 7. App shuts down automatically

 <img src="https://i.imgur.com/jBVHcxj.png"/>